Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 ## Incompatible with NuGet X.Y

 NuGet no longer support packages adding files and modifying project files.
 This means that installing the host won't result in a runnable endpoint.

-TBD: Is it possible/should we add instructions on how to manually modify the csproj to get this working?
+Existing endpoints using the host can be upgraded without issues.

 ## Incompatible with the new Visual Studio project system